Agency Chief Counsel

 Before joining OGC, Mr. Lehman spent more than three years as a litigator with a small Harrisburg law firm.
 His practice was primarily concentrated in the area of civil litigation.
 Prior to entering private practice, Mr. Lehman was the Executive Deputy Prosecutor in the Crimes Against Children Unit in the York County District Attorney's Office, where he was responsible for prosecuting felony and misdemeanor child physical and sexual abuse cases.

 Mr. Lehman is admitted to practice before the United States District Court for the Middle District of Pennsylvania, the United States Third Circuit Court of Appeals and the Supreme Court of Pennsylvania.
 He received his undergraduate degree, with highest distinction, from the Pennsylvania State University and graduated cum laude from the Tulane Law School in New Orleans, Louisiana.

-A native of York County, Mr. Lehman now resides in Camp Hill, Pennsylvania with his wife, Jill, and their five sons.
+A native of York County, Mr. Lehman now resides with his family in Camp Hill, Pennsylvania.

 Department of Transportation